villaindotlove/mtgrandom/README.md

 2. **Command Line Arguments**:
    The script accepts a range of command line arguments to customize the card generation process:
    - `action`: Choose which part of the process to run (choices: `cards`, `images`, `full`, `all`).
    - `--set-name`: Name of the set.
+Required.
    - `--set-description`: Description of the set.
+Required if generating a new set.
    - `--card-names-file`: File with card names.
    - `--atomic-cards-file`: Path to AtomicCards.json.
    - `--number-of-cards-to-generate`: Number of cards to generate.